viewtool/I2C_Adapter/MacOS_GCC_USB_I2C_TEA5767/README.md

 # I2C_TEA5767
-An MacOS project for TEA5767.
+A MacOS project for TEA5767.